 It should be noted that this review is designed to ensure that companies abide by a minimum set of standards.
 Generally speaking, there are more comprehensive reviews available that evaluate broader categories of risk, can reduce your company’s insurance premiums, and likewise reduce the risk of accidents in the workplace.
 Much of this, however, will fall outside the scope of PSR Safety, as that is limited only to onsite machines and processes and compliance with a minimum set of standards defined by the Ministry of Labour.

 When is a Pre-start Health and Safety Review Required?

-There are a number of specific conditions that require a PSR by regulation.
+There are a number of specific conditions that require you to audit employee safety or perform a PSR by regulation.
 These include:

 - If a room, building, or area is used to store or dispense flammable liquid.

 - When certain protective elements are used including: light curtains, area scanning systems, safety mat systems, and interlocked gates